nestauk/ojd_daps_skills/ojd_daps_skills/analysis/OJO/README.md

 The notebook `ojo_data_summary.ipynb` gives some high level stats about the OJO data, e.g. how many job adverts there are over time, the mean number of skills per job advert.

 Note: To plot the Altair figures as pngs in the notebook you will need to run them in jupyterlab.

+## Evaluation Analysis

+The script `evaluation_analysis.py` calculates some high level stats about two comparison approaches taken to compare the skills extraction algorithm with:

+1. Lightcast's extracted skills for 100 job adverts;
+2. Comparing ESCO's essential skills per occupation with our top skills (at the skill level) per occupation.

+### ESCO Occupations

+The script `esco_occupations.py` gives some high level stats about X, Y and Z.